Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

 # Step 1 - Download the code base

-So start building a solution / workload, you first have to get access to the code base.
+To start building a solution / workload, you first have to get access to the code base.
 One of the ways to do so is to follow the following sequence of steps:

-1. Open to the repository via the URL [aka.ms/CARML](https://aka.ms/CARML)
+1. Open the repository via the URL [aka.ms/CARML](https://aka.ms/CARML)

     <img src="./media/PreReqGitHub/carmlMain.png" alt="Repository main" height="240">